— CHILD PSYCHOLOGY ON THE MORNINGTON PENINSULA

 Now, more recently, I have opened my practice in the Mornington Peninsula to be closer to family, particularly my grandchildren.

-Along with being an Educational and Developmental Psychologist, I'm a certified play therapist, a Gottman-trained parenting coach, and a member of the Australian Psychological Society.
+Along with being an Educational and Developmental Psychologist, I am a certified play therapist, a Gottman-trained parenting coach, and a member of the Australian Psychological Society.

 But most importantly I’m a parent and a grandparent — so I understand, from the inside, the weight parents carry when they want to help their children.